 - The

-flag is used to assign the container created a friendly name.
+--nameflag is used to assign the container created a friendly name.
 If not provided, a random name will be used.
-The-n
+The-nflag can also be used insead of--namelike-n my-jenkins.
+You can update this to any name you wish to call your jenkins container like this--name different-name - The

-command is used to specify port mapping, i.e. we want the container port to be exposed so it appears to be running locally.
-In the command, we are exposing container port 8080 where jenkins runs to out local machine so we can accesss it locally likehttp:127.0.0.1:8080/
+-pcommand is used to specify port mapping, i.e. we want the container port to be exposed so it appears to be running locally.
+In the command, we are exposing container port 8080 where jenkins runs to out local machine so we can accesss it locally likehttp:127.0.0.1:8080/.
+The format is-p [host-port:container-port].
+You can change thehost-portto any port you want if for any reason you don’t want to use port8080 - the

 When you run the command above, docker will check if the image exist locally before creating it.
 If it doesn’t, it will pull the image first.